V01D-NULL/MoonOS/README.md

 - A small libc for the userland

 # This is currently being working on:
-- A rewrite of the ISR and IRQ routines/handlers.
+- Improving the debug and kprintf functions
+- Adding rock solid atoi, itoa, itob

 # Installation
 ## Building: